All First-Year Writing faculty are required to:

 - be accessible to students.
 While adjunct faculty are not required to hold office hours (half-time and instructor faculty are), all faculty are required to be available for student consultation.

-- submit book orders and syllabi to the English Department for review.
+- submit book orders and syllabi to the First-Year Writing program for review.

 - attend one opening meeting each semester.

 - attend one workshop each semester.